willbr/Almanac/c/notes.md

 # X Macro

-Take a list of vaules and reuse them.
+Take a list of values and reuse them.

 ```c
 #define LIST_OF_TYPES \